Alabama–Georgia football rivalry: History

-Divisional era (1992–present)
+SEC expansion and scheduling changes (1992–2011)

 When the SEC expanded to twelve teams and split into two divisions in 1992, Alabama was placed in the West Division, while Georgia was in the East.
 Each team in the league was matched with two "permanent" cross-division rivals.
 Because Alabama and Georgia were not paired as permanent rivals, they would play only on a rotating basis (twice in an eight-year cycle) or in the newly created SEC Championship Game.

-Later scheduling modifications, as well as the SEC's expansion to 14 teams, have resulted in just one permanent cross-division rival for each team, with Alabama playing Tennessee and Georgia facing off against Auburn.
-The Crimson Tide and Bulldogs now see each other in the regular season only twice per 12-year cycle.
+Later scheduling modifications, as well as the SEC's expansion to 14 teams, have resulted in just one permanent cross-division rival for each team, with Alabama playing Tennessee as part of the Third Saturday in October, and Georgia facing off against Auburn in the Deep South's Oldest Rivalry.
+The Crimson Tide and Bulldogs now saw each other in the regular season only twice per 12-year cycle.

+From 1992 to 2011, Alabama and Georgia met six times, with each team winning three games each.
+Notable matchups included the 2007 and 2008 matchups, which were both featured on College GameDay.
+The 2007 matchup featured #22 Georgia narrowly defeating #16 Alabama 26–23 in overtime in Tuscaloosa.
+The 2008 matchup would feature #8 Alabama upsetting #3 Georgia 41–30 in Athens.